 The best website ranking in search results attracts more visitors.
 When you analyse your competitors, you learn what they're doing well.
 By seeing what you could do better, you can improve your SEO and increase traffic to your site.

 If you have an online store, you can learn how to better compete with your competitors by using the same strategies they are employing.

 Your competitors are your best marketers.
-Use a free tool like Google AdWords or Bing Ads (or a paid tool if that’s your thing) to find the keywords your competitors are ranking on and learn what they’re saying about you.
+Use a free tool like Google AdWords or Bing Ads (or a paid tool if that's your thing) to find the keywords your competitors rank on and learn what they say about you.

 Find out What the Most Popular Websites Are Doing

 It's essential to understand what the most popular websites are doing to learn and emulate some of their methods.

 Many factors are involved, but if we start by looking at the most popular websites, we can see what it takes to get the ball rolling.
 We'll better understand which content types are working and which aren't.